-What CDPs are Good at—5 Ways Marketers Get Better Results with Customer Data Platforms
+CDPs for Marketing: 5 Ways Marketers Get Better Results with Customer Data Platforms

-If it seems like you’re hearing the term “customer data platform” or “CDP” everywhere, it’s because you are, and with MarTech East just around the corner, you’ll probably hear it a lot more.
+If it seems like you’re hearing the term “customer data platform” or “CDP” everywhere, it’s because you are, and with the increasing volume of marketing customer data available, you’ll probably hear it a lot more.
 One big reason the term is getting so much buzz is the number of new entrants into the market, and growing recognition of established, recognized CDP vendors such as Arm Treasure Data.
 (One CDP was also recognized in the Gartner 2019 Data Management Solutions for Analytics Magic Quadrant.)
-The pace of introduction is dizzying: In just the first half of this year, 19 new vendors and $317 million in new funding have flooded the CDP landscape, according to the CDP Institute.
+The pace of introduction is dizzying: In just the first half of 2019, 19 new vendors and $317 million in new funding have flooded the CDP landscape, according to the CDP Institute.

 What’s behind the buzz?
 The ability for your marketing team to transform the way it works, as well as the way customers interact with your brand.
 CDPs break down martech silos, unify online and offline customer experiences and data, make marketing more efficient, and drive better results.
 A CDPs capabilities range from collecting and storing comprehensive customer data, to seamlessly integrating with existing marketing technology, and delivering actionable, data-driven insights.

 These are just a few of the features that make CDPs a wise investment for any data-driven marketing team—which in 2019 should be every marketing team.
 While addressing marketing and IT’s key concerns, CDPs play a key role in improving marketing’s efficiency, data quality, and security.

 David Raab, founder and head of the CDP Institute, defines the term CDP like this: “The official CDP Institute definition is ‘packaged software that creates a persistent, unified customer database that is accessible to other systems’.”
 Raab says the following points are critical in understanding what a CDP is: